Mayoral elections in Alexandria, Virginia: 2015

+The general election for mayor of Alexandria, Virginia, was held on November 3, 2015.
+Allison Silberberg defeated incumbent mayor Bill Euille, who was running as a write-in after being defeated by Silberberg in his attempt to seek renomination in the Democratic primary.

 Democratic primary

 The Democratic primary was held on June 9, 2015.
 Vice-mayor Allison Silberberg, a relative political newcomer, unseated longtime mayor Bill Euille, and also defeated former mayor Kerry J. Donley, in what was regarded to be an upset victory.